-Prereq: Writing 301.
-Open to English majors who have completed 21 credits in the major (and to others by permission of the chair).

-A special topic in British literature.
-The topic varies with each offering.
-May be repeated for credit with consent of advisor. - ✓ English 450.
+√ English 450.
 Seminar in American Literature.
 3 hrs.; 3 cr.
 Prereq: Writing 301.
 Open to English majors who have completed 21 credits in the major (and to others by permission of the chair).

 A special topic in American literature.
 The topic varies with each offering.
-May be repeated for credit with consent of advisor. - ✓ English 470.
+May be repeated for credit with consent of advisor.
+This is a Writing Intensive course.

+V English 470.
 Seminar in the English Language.
 3 hrs.; 3 cr.
 Prereq: Writing 301.
 Open to English majors who have completed 21credits in the major (and to others by permission of the chair).

 A special topic in the English language.
 The topic varies with each offering.
-May be repeated for credit with consent of advisor. - √ English 480.
+May be repeated for credit with consent of advisor.
+This is a Writing Intensive course.

+√ English 480.
 Seminar in Writing/Journalism.
 3 hrs.; 3 cr.
 Prereq: Writing 301.
 Open to English majors who have completed 21 credits in the major and two courses in writing/journalism (and to others by permission of the chair).

 A special topic related to writing or journalism.
 The topic varies with each offering.
 May be repeated for credit with consent of advisor.
+This is a Writing Intensive course.

-- √ English 481.
+✓ English 481.
 Broadcast Journalism Fieldwork.
 2 hrs. lecture plus a minimum of 105 hours of work experience per semester; 3 cr.
-Prereq: English 280, 282, 6 other credits from 300 level Journalism offerings, and work experience of at least 30 hours per semester for two semesters on a college-based media production or student publication (verified through office coverage schedules, attendance at meetings, and completion of assignments for publication). - Students work for a professional broadcasting company writing videoscripts or learning production skills or acquiring research skills. - √ English 483.
+Prereq: English 280, 282, 6 other credits from 300 level Journalism offerings, and work experience of at least 30 hours per semester for two semesters on a college-based media production or student publication (verified through office coverage schedules, attendance at meetings, and completion of assignments for publication).

+Students work for a professional broadcasting company writing videoscripts or learning production skills or acquiring research skills.

+√ English 483.
 Newswriting and Reporting Fieldwork.
 2 hrs. lecture plus a minimum of 105 hours of work experience per semester; 3 cr.
 Prereq: English 280, 282, 6 other credits from 300 level Journalism offerings, and work experience of at least 30 hours per semester for two semesters on a college-based student newspaper (verified through office coverage schedules, attendance at meetings, and completion of assignments for publication).